-Assist with final wishes.
+Assist with Final Wishes

 One of the first things I ask a client is, “How do you want to live the rest of your life?”
-Some want to celebrate an early birthday, graduation or anniversary.
+Some want to celebrate an early birthday, graduation, or anniversary.
 I help make that happen.

 Yes, you can.

-Prices depend on the services you need, the time you require, and your ability to pay – I operate on a sliding scale.
+My prices depend on the services you need, the time you require, and your ability to pay – I operate on a sliding scale.
 No one is turned away.